trunghng/trunghng.github.io/content/posts/reinforcement-learning/trpo.md

 math: true
 eqn-number: true
 ---
-> Notes on policy optimization using trust region method.
+> A model-free RL algorithm that ensures stable and efficient policy updates by optimizing within a trust region, limiting the step size to prevent drastic policy changes and improve convergence.
 <!--more-->

 ## Preliminaries